ianblenke/aws-6to4-docker-ipv6/README.md

 The generated instance has docker on it as well, with ipv6 support.

+If you ssh as shown above, you can run docker commands directly on the instance and the containers will have IPV6 support.

+## Docker-Machine

-To see the docker-machine command needed to add it to your local docker config:
+To add this remote instance to your local docker-machine config:

 	$ make docker-machine

-	docker-machine create -d generic --generic-ip-address 52.91.201.237 --generic-ssh-key terraform/../secrets/id_rsa-6to4 --generic-ssh-user ubuntu ianblenke-dev-6to4
+Now your docker daemon is running with IPV6 enabled.

-If you eval that output, or copy and paste and run this command, you will end up with a docker-machine host entry:
+After running docker-machine create, you will end up with a docker-machine host entry:

 	$ docker-machine ls
 	NAME                 ACTIVE   DRIVER         STATE     URL                        SWARM   ERRORS